hcl1995/Team-Psy-5/Khai Lun - ReadMe.txt

 Open Scene - Under Project --> FYP Prototype --> _Scenes --> Main

-*Just see the variable with numbers.
+*Just see the variable with numbers based on the headers.
 *Damage / Stun is Fishman implement.